Course: Music 342-Section #3416, 3 units (upper division)

 Listening Quizzes-4 total (consult the class schedule for due dates): Quizzes are drawn from the CD that accompanies the text.
 The student is responsible for written and auditory identification of all the material on CD.
 The student must identify a composition by ear (only a short example will be played-usually not from the beginning of the specified track).
 The student must write (1) the name of the composition, (2) the name of the musician associated with that composition, and (3) make a brief specific statement about some unique characteristic of that composition based on terms given in the text and during class discussion.
 Points vary for each quiz (70 points total possible)

-Concert Report-1 total: During the semester, each student is required to attend one live jazz performance.
-Several performances occur on this or the SRJC campus.
-Prior approval of the instructor is STRONGLY advised if the student attends a non-school performance.
-Pop bands and blues bands are not acceptable as a substitute for this assignment.
+Jazz Concert Report-1 total: During the semester, each student is required to attend one live jazz performance.
+Several performances occur on the SSU or the SRJC campus.
+Prior approval of the instructor is STRONGLY advised if the student must attend a non-school performance.
+Pop, rock or blues band concerts are not acceptable as a substitute for this assignment.
 A short review must be written for each concert that examines at least one specific composition played at the performance and gives specific details using the terms provided in the text and/or discussed in class.
 Other details should also be included.
 A list of guidelines will be provided by the instructor.
 (20 points possible)

 Mid-term Exam-This is held on a date selected by the instructor (consult the class schedule) which does not necessarily correspond to the campus wide mid-term schedule.
 Please consult the class schedule.
-Questions will be drawn from the homework assignments given up to that date (chapters 1-4).
-Mid-term questions follow the same format as the homework assignments.
-Failure to take the final exam without notifying the instructor of an absence and legitimate reason may result in the denial of a make-up and/or failure of the course.
-(25 questions for a total of 50 points).
+Questions will be drawn from the study guides given up to that date (chapters 1-4).
+Mid-term questions will appear in the form of: true/false, one word fill-in, complete sentence responses and matching questions.
+Failure to take the mid-term exam without notifying the instructor of an absence and legitimate reason may result in the denial of a make-up and/or failure of the course.
+(40 points).

-Final Exam-This is held on May 22nd from 2-3:50.
-This test is drawn from the questions from the mid-term exam forward only (chapters 5-8).
-Questions will be drawn from the homework assignments from those chapters.
+Final Exam-This is held on May 25th from 2-3:50.
+This test is drawn from the study guide questions from the mid-term exam forward only (chapters 5-8).
+Questions will be drawn from the study guide questions only.
 Missing the final exam, without notifying the instructor of an extreme emergency, may result in failure of the course and denial of the ability to request an incomplete.
-(50 points)
+(40 points)

-General Facility Information: No food or drinks in the classroom (water is ok).
+No food or drinks in the classroom (bottled water is ok).